soryu-rmv/rmv_tech01/en.md

 Above plugin command works to focus the camera to the event whose ID is the value of variable 1.
 This is realized by co-working with varIDforPlugin.js.

+** Appendix

+After this article is released, **Manosasayaki_CharacterBind.js is updated**
+**to assign an argument with a variable ID** (in May 2nd, 2020).
+By this update, we are able to
+implement this technique in this article with three plugins.

+Nevertheless, an option to assign arguments with variables are not applied to existing plugins in general.
+In terms of using other plugin combinations as shown in Section 4, varIDforPlugin.js is still effective.